sfuhrm/docker-nginx-webdav/README.md

-# Nginx WebDav Server (built from the official Nginx/Debian-Buster docker image)
+# Nginx WebDav Server (built from the small Alpine image)

-Incredibly secure, fast and light WebDav Server, built from Nginx official image - bare minimum with no bells and whistles.
+Incredibly secure, fast and light WebDav Server, built from Alpine image - bare minimum with no bells and whistles.

 ## How to use this image
 ```console